Achieve a More Flattering Figure With Breast Augmentation in Sydney

-Silicone is often used interchangeably to describe prosthetic plastic surgery devices like breast implants.
+Silicone is often used interchangeably to describe prosthetic cosmetic surgery devices like breast implants.
 Silicone is a polymer with no known human allergies or sensitivities, which makes it an incredibly popular material to create aesthetic devices from!
 It’s by far the most popular option for breast implants in Australia, thanks to its ability to mimic the look and feel of natural human tissue.

 Silicone implants must be placed pre-filled, and sometimes may require two different ccs to achieve a symmetrical result.
 This is because our bodies are naturally asymmetrical and, while it is typically so subtle you cannot tell, implants can accentuate this natural imperfection.
 Talking to your surgeon about this can help ensure you take an approach to avoid it if you wish.
 They may also be harder to detect in the event of a rupture without medical assistance.